castorfou/guillaume_blog_old/_posts/2022-01-18-wsl2 conda mamba cuda.md

 ## Jupyter

-Start jupyter (lab or notebook) from base environment.

-We can now switch to desired python environment.
+Start jupyter (lab or notebook) from base environment, and switch to desired python environment.